taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Project_Details.md

 ## **Project Info**

-Under the **Servers** title is a brief description of the project – such as *Project*, *Organization, Project Status*, *Cloud Type*, *Kubernetes Version*, *Access Profile*, *Cloud Credentials*, *Kubernetes Profile*, *Alerting Profile*, *Policy Profile*, *Access IP Address* (if you use this address to SSH connect, please do not use user ubuntu, it’s in use by Taikun for managing the cluster) and *Kubernetes Health*.
+Under the **Servers** title is a brief description of the project – such as *Project*, *Organization, Project Status*, *Cloud Type*, *Kubernetes Version*, *Access Profile*, *Cloud Credentials*, *Kubernetes Profile*, *Alerting Profile*, *Policy Profile*, *Access IP Address* (if you use this address to SSH connect, please do not use user ubuntu, it’s in use by Taikun CloudWorks for managing the cluster) and *Kubernetes Health*.
 Some of these include links to e.g. cloud or profiles.

 ![Project info](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/managing-your-projects/project%20contents/project_con.webp)
 /// caption